A journey that takes you from the top of the Pyrenees, through the Moorish legends of Spain, and onto the Portuguese coastline.

 Accommodation

-Hotel Exe Sevilla Macarena or similar, Seville
+Hotel Macia Sevilla Kubb or similar, Sevilla*

 Seville signifies the essence of Spain.
-This city will seduce you with its rich Moorish heritage, the orange trees, tapas and passionate flamenco.
+This city will seduce you with its rich Moorish heritage, the orange trees, tapas, and passionate flamenco.

 Today it’s up to you to decide how to spend the day.